 - Those looking for dramatic levels of lightening (from darkest brown to blonde)

-Pro tip: it’s usually not necessary to pull Radiant Cream Color through all of your hair before using Light Works.
+Yes.
+First mix, apply and process your Radiant Cream Color shade.
+Then, shampoo and dry your hair.
+Proceed with applying Light Works.
+Pro tip: It's usually not necessary to pull Radiant Cream Color through all of your hair hair before using Light Works.

 To help you highlight with confidence, we recommend having the following items on hand: